edulinq/autograder-server/docs/types.md

 ### FileSpec -- Path

 A FileSpec with `type` equal to `path` points to an absolute or relative path accessible from the current machine.
-The path may include a glob pattern to target multiple files/directories.
 `dest` must be a directory if multiple files/directories are being copied, a new directory will be created if `dest` doesn't exist.
 When a relative path is specified, additional context is required to know the relative base.
 For example, a FileSpec in an assignment config is relative to the assignment directory (the directory where the `assignment.json` file lives).

+The path may include a glob pattern to target multiple files/directories.
+Glob patterns must follow Go [glob pattern standard](https://pkg.go.dev/path/filepath#Match).

 In most cases where a FileSpec is parsed from a string, e.g., most command-line cases, a path FileSpec can be given as a normal path instead of a JSON object.
 `type` and `path` will be set properly, and `dest` will be defaulted to the given path's base name.